ThatGuy-GEWP/LightPy/README.md

     Bigger Resoulution Support

-But yeah, Thats all i got for now. if you want, the old LightPy script is included, **be warned, it is _not_ a pretty sight**
+Thats all i got for now.
+if you want to look, the old LightPy script is included, **be warned, it is _not_ a pretty sight**

 Special Thanks to you for reading :)